BakimosNjuge/Contribution/README.md

 * **Public or private harassment**
 * **Publishing others' private information, such as a physical or electronic address, without explicit permission**

-Other conduct which could reasonably be considered inappropriate in a professional setting
+And other conduct which could reasonably be considered inappropriate in a professional setting

 ### Our Responsibilities
 As Project maintainers we are responsible for clarifying the standards of acceptable behavior and we will take appropriate and fair corrective action in response to any instances of unacceptable behavior.